odea-project/qAlgorithms/report/discussion_tests.md

 used both for corrective action and to assess bin quality, since a correction is not always possible.
 Every bin which shows positive for these could not be improved through the described process.
+As of now, the found peaks do not stem from any bins that did not trigger any test during binning.
+The additional criteria are not considered to carry any degree of certainty for that reason.

 ### Two or more centroids of the same scan
 This test is necessary because the peakfinder cannot utilise more than one